Now that you've signed up with Bookwhen, it's time to get started with adding events to your schedule by creating your first entry!

-Description - this will appear in the ‘details’ section of your event on your public page.
+Description - This appears in your event's 'details' section on your public page.
 It should inform your customer of the nature of the event you are running.

-Attachments - upload one here, or choose an existing document from your attachments page.
+Event Attachments - Upload one here, or choose an existing document from your attachments page.

 Booking confirmation message

-You can include text to be displayed to your customer after they have completed their booking, it will also be included in the confirmation email that Bookwhen sends, as well as the booking confirmation page and the event reminder email.
+You can include text to be displayed to your booker after they have completed their booking.
+It will also be included in the confirmation email that Bookwhen sends, the booking confirmation page and the event reminder email.

-This second section is where you can inform your attendees where your event will take place.
+This second section informs your attendees where your event will take place.

-To find your location start to type the address in the search for location field, the Google maps integration will give you several possible options, which you can select by clicking on them.
+To find your location, start typing the address in the search for location field.
+The Google maps integration will give you several possible options, which you can select by clicking on them.

-If you can't find your address here you can click on Enter address manually to enter the address fields yourself.
+If you can't find your address, you can manually select Enter address to enter the address fields.